-Reactive Arthritis is usually triggered by an infection.
-Patients are infected most commonly by contaminated food or sexual intercourse.
-The arthritis can cause severe pain and swelling of the knees, ankles or feet.
+Reactive Arthritis is usually triggered by an infection that is acquired by contaminated food or sexual intercourse.
+Patients often experience severe pain and swelling of the knees, ankles or feet.
 Heel pain is also common.
-Many patients will develop mouth sores, redness of the eyes or discomfort with urination.
+Many patients will develop mouth sores, redness or pain of the eyes or discomfort with urination.
 Any associated sexually transmitted disease should be treated as soon as possible.
-Treatment for the arthritis is provided short term for acute symptoms.
-Chronic medication is prescribed if symptoms become persistent.
+Short term treatment may be adequate for acute symptoms, but long term medication is recommended if symptoms become persistent.

 Choosing Your San Antonio Reactive Arthritis Specialist

 It's not easy selecting the right doctor who will take the time to understand your particular needs so that they can better help you understand your condition and its treatment.
 So it is imperative that you ask the right questions:

 - Does your specialist have first-hand experience at serving those most affected by Reactive Arthritis?

 - Is your specialist recognized and respected by her peers as an active patient advocate?

 - Is your specialist board certified in both Rheumatology and Internal Medicine?

 Dr. Chelsea Clinton has a positive answer for each of these questions.
 Dr. Clinton's biography attests to her dedication.
 Inspired by the world-class rheumatologists she worked with at The University of Texas Medical School, Dr. Clinton has dedicated her career to patients who suffer from rheumatologic conditions.

 Please call the office at (210) 591-0688 for more information or to make an appointment.